kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-82-changed-status-schema-apirule-v1beta1.md

-# APIRule `v1beta1` contains a changed status schema
+# APIRule `v1beta1` Contains a Changed Status Schema

 ## Symptoms
 There is a changed schema of **status** in an APIRule custom resource (CR), for example: